I-5-6-3.New York (Redeterminations-Closed Cases; NYRD)

 If the individual has died, SRC staff will attempt to identify any person who qualifies as a substitute party under 20 CFR 404.503(b).
 See HALLEX I-2-4-35.
 The ALJ will conduct any necessary proceedings in accordance with the following instructions.

-If a qualified substitute party cannot be identified, the ALJ will issue a decision on the record and add it to the claim(s) file.
+If a qualified substitute party cannot be identified, the ALJ will issue an on the record decision and add it to the claim(s) file.
 The SRC will not mail a decision (other than to a representative, if any) to protect personally identifiable information.

 b.
 Case Redetermined at Another Administrative Level